ManasMahapatra/interviews-atlan/README.md

 Reusing DOM elements for improved performance Windowing implementation for optimized rendering

 #### fakerJS
 I integrated fakerJS to generate dummy data for testing purposes.
 While exploring options for generating dummy data, I found that using free APIs like PunkAPI or NewsAPI had limitations that could hinder testing. fakerJS is a lightweight library that allows for the creation of realistic dummy data.
 Some benefits of using fakerJS include:

+Lightweight and easy to use
+Ability to generate realistic dummy data
+Flexibility in customizing data generation based on specific requirements

 ### Performance
 ![image](https://github.com/ManasMahapatra/interviews-atlan/assets/28961707/1000653f-35d6-412c-a89e-c378105730fe)